Contact Us

 Preliminary Due Diligence

-Before starting the preparations for application, Immigrant Invest lawyers run a background check on a potential participant in the EB-5 visa program to identify risks and minimise them.
-For this step, the investor needs only to provide their passport copy.
+Before starting the preparations for application, Immigrant Invest lawyers run a background check on a potential participant in the EB‑5 visa program to identify risks and minimise them.
+For this stage, the investor needs only to provide their passport copy.

 Collecting the documents